-The MotionCam motion detector with alarm photo verification runs up to 4 years from bundled batteries.
+The MotionCam motion detector with alarm photo verification runs up to 4 years from bundled batteries with Photo on demand toggle disabled and up to 3 years with Photo on demand toggle enabled.
 However, this term can be reduced to 2.5 years if an entry delay is used, or a short ping interval of detectors or high resolution of images is specified.
 This article specifies how we calculated the battery life and how it is affected by the detector settings and conditions of use.

 Type of batteries used in the detector